ZacharyKamerling/rust_rts/README.md

 ## Getting Started

 ```
+cd ../rust_rts
 cargo run --release

+Enter your IP address
+localhost

+Enter port number
+4444
 ```
-It's that simple
+It's that simple if you have cargo.

-### Prerequisites

-You need Rust + Cargo installed to run this.

 ## License